Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

-Our main contribution is on providing a purely geometric and intuitive explanation of the success of vanilla GD in the Burer-Monteiro factorization via performing landscape analysis of \eqref{eq: quotient-factorization-objective} under the Riemannian quotient geometry.
+Our main contribution is on providing a purely geometric and straightforward explanation of the success of gradient based optimization algorithms in the Burer-Monteiro factorization via performing landscape analysis of \eqref{eq: quotient-factorization-objective} under the Riemannian quotient geometry.
 Our results cover various scenarios of $f$ and allow noise as well.
 An informal statement of our main results (Theorems \ref{th: convexity-radius-Mq}-\ref{th: local-landscape-f-convex} and Corollary \ref{coro: benign-landscape-f-well-conditioned}) is provided in the following Theorem \ref{th: informal-statement-main-result}.

 \begin{Theorem}[Informal Results] \begin{itemize} \item[(a)] When $f$ satisfies restricted strong convexity and smoothness properties (see Definition \ref{def: RSC-RSM}), and the noise level at the rank $r$ matrix parameter of interest $\X^*$ is controlled, then the global landscape of \eqref{eq: quotient-factorization-objective} is benign in the following sense: given any $\Y \in \bbR^{p \times r}_*$, one of the following three properties holds: